chandler767/PubNub-UV-Index-Monitor/README.md

 7. Install the [PubNub Arduino SDK](https://www.pubnub.com/docs/arduino/pubnub-arduino-sdk/?devrel_gh=PubNub-UV-Index-Monitor ) by going to Sketch > Include Library > Manage Libraries.
 Search for PubNub.
 Click on that entry, then select Install.

+8. You can test the ability for your ESP8266 Development board to connect to PubNub by uploading [this gist](https://gist.github.com/chandler767/472a93fac406af096d00c8377aa3fb17) to your development board with the Arduino IDE.
+Replace "your-ssid" and "your-password" with the SSID and password for your WiFi network.
+Get your unique PubNub keys from the [PubNub Developer Portal](https://admin.pubnub.com/?devrel_gh=PubNub-UV-Index-Monitor ).
+If you don't have a PubNub account, you can [sign up for a PubNub account](https://dashboard.pubnub.com/signup/?devrel_gh=PubNub-UV-Index-Monitor) for free.
+Replace "pub-key" and "sub-key" with your keys.

 #### UV Index Sensor

 <img align="right" src="https://uvindex.chandlermayo.com/pics/sensor/IMG-6992.JPG" height="250">